al3rez/growth-book/README.md

 go get -v github.com/labstack/echo
 ```

-Or you can just install all dependences explicitly:
+Or you can just install all dependences implicitly:

 ```
 go get -v ./...